 "I really don't want to pay $3500 and take up 15 weekends to get a piece of paper that doesn't indicate anything about skill... but it seems like the accepted thing to do..."

 So I did exactly that.
-I felt compelled to do so; not because of my own personal interest, but by social media, by the pressures of society, by the growing interest in “mindfulness” – a word that is thrown around without much understanding of its true meaning (hint: it’s not just meditation).
+I felt compelled to do so; not because of my own personal interest, but by social media, by the pressures of society, by the growing interest in "mindfulness" - a word that is thrown around without much understanding of its true meaning (hint: it's not just meditation).
 I paid my down payment for a 200-hour Yoga Teacher Training with a focus in Yoga Therapy at one of the most well-known schools in the state.
-I mapped out my five-year plan, which would include completing a total 1000 hours of training to become a Certified Yoga Therapist (CYT) with the International Association for Yoga Therapists (IAYT)
+I then mapped out my new five-year plan, which would include completing a total 1000 hours of training to become a Certified Yoga Therapist (CYT) with the International Association for Yoga Therapists (IAYT)

 But what happened when I did attend a class?

 - I usually felt uncomfortable or strained.
 A lot of poses or moves in yoga run counterintuitive to someone trained in dance or Pilates.
 A good example: being told to "relax" my legs and feet in sarvangasana.
 The dancer in me screams, "Without engaging the leg muscles, how do you keep your legs from swaying?!"

 - I would watch the clock, wondering how much more torture I needed to endure before I could leave and take a shower.